siran/writing/books/A New Vision Of Money/A New Vision Of Money - 102 The desire to possess.md

 **Are you sad?** Let's go shopping to lift your spirits.

-As we said before, these types of distortions are merely a way to supress our true desire to be back with God.
+As we said before, these types of distortions are merely a way to suppress our true desire to be back with God.
 The tension created by not satisfying this deep desire grows day by day, making the internal void even more voracious.
 This can lead us to place even more faith in these two distortions.
 The more faith we place in them,